-With the state's new school accountability system, a school's SPI-an average of student performance in all tested grades and subjects for a given school-allows for the evaluation of school performance across all tested grades, subjects and performance levels on state tests.
+The state's accountability system, a school's SPI-an average of student performance in all tested grades and subjects for a given school-allows for the evaluation of school performance across all tested grades, subjects and performance levels on state tests.
 The goal for all Connecticut schools is to achieve an SPI rating of 88, which indicates that on average all students are at the 'target' level.

-Currently, the state's accountability system9 includes two measures of student academic learning:
+The state's accountability system includes two measures of student academic learning:

-1. School Performance Index (SPI) progress - changes from baseline in student achievement on Connecticut's standardized assessments.
+- 1. School Performance Index (SPI) progress changes from baseline in student achievement on Connecticut's standardized assessments. - 2.
+SPI progress for student subgroups changes from baseline in student achievement for subgroups on Connecticut's standardized assessments.

-PLEASE NOTE: SPI calculations will not be available for the 2015-65 school year due to the transition from state legacy tests to the Smarter Balanced Assessment.
-Therefore, 45% of an administrator's rating for Student Learning will be based on student growth and performance on locally determined measures.
+SPI calculations may not be available for the 2015-16 school year due to the transition from state legacy tests to the Smarter Balanced Assessment.
+Therefore, 45[%] of an administrator's rating for Student Learning will be based on student growth and performance on locally-determined measures.